 Resiliency and Sustainability

-“We encourage businesses to take the critical steps needed to create a more resilient business, to be able to adapt to the times and pivot when the situation calls for it.
+“We encourage businesses to take the critical steps needed to create a more resilient business, to adapt to the times, and pivot when the situation calls for it.
 This is the key to sustainability.
 Climate resilience and preparedness are important for most industries as these will help them realize the interventions they need to manage risks,” Mr. Veloso said.